RPID123/RIPD/README.md

         on your command prompt type - pip3 install -r requirements.txt

   <i> 3.
 Read runme.txt </i>

+  <i> 4.
+Program flow is as follows (make sure you are running inside "/Illegal_Parking" on cmd): </i>

+  * User inputs file name for a video, a still image from the video or from the camera vision, and a path for the output file of parking space coordinates.
+  * User clicks 4 corners for each spot they want tracked.
+Presses 'q' when all desired spots are marked.
+  * Video begins with the user provided boxes overlayed the video.
+Occupied spots initialized with red boxes, available spots with green.

+<i> Note: if you want to change for testing you need to change or comment out the rtsp here then type and replace with "video" </i>

 # <i>Other Tools Used</i>
   * Laptop or PC for local server (High specs is better)